DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 Now, we need to start monitoring how well our model is performing on live data.

 In the real life situation, the following would happen on a monthly basis:
-* Every month, the Operations team will get predictions from your model
-  * I.e., a list of customers the model predicts to be at risk of churn
+* Every month, the Operations team will get predictions from your model (i.e., a list of customers the model predicts to be at risk of churn)
-* Some actions are performed by the Operations team based on the predictions
-  * I.e., actually sending out the special offer to the customers
+* Some actions are performed by the Operations team based on the predictions (i.e., actually sending out the special offer to the customers)
-* As the results, customer behaviours are impacted and captured as data
-  * I.e., some customers leave/stay, reflected by their xxx in the database
+* As the results, customer behaviours are impacted and captured as data (i.e., some customers leave/stay, reflected by their xxx in the database)

 We’ve created a simulated production environment to mimic what you would face in real life:
 * Every 1 minute of the trial equates to 1 month in real life